 Dear Sir or Madam,

 I think I am very suitable for being a PG Demonstrator in Maths.
-The reason are as follow:
+The reasons are as follow:

-(a) I got a bachelor and Master degree in Electronics in which I took courses in Linear Algebra, Calculus, Time-domain and frequency domain analysis, Signal Processing to mention but a few.
+(a) I have a Bachelor’s and Master’s degree in Electronics.
+During my studiesI took courses in the fields ofLinear Algebra, Calculus, Time-domain and frequency domain analysis, Signal Processing. .

-(b) I got 7 years of experience as a teacher in different Universities in Mexico in Engineering I taught subjects in Statistics, Stochastic Process, Digital Filters, Euclidean Geometry.
+(b) I have seven years of experience as a teacher at different Universities in Mexico.
+During my time as a teacher I taughtStatistics, Stochastic Process, Digital Filters and Euclidean Geometry.

-(c) I both understand and know how a treat students in a friendly way in order to guide them and help them to find the answer on their own.
+(c) Due to my experience as a teacher I know how to work with students ,guide them and help them to find the answer on their own.

 Although, my mother language is Spanish.
 I am pushing myself to improve my English language skills by participating in the poster conferences, going to writing workshops, writing papers, giving presentation of my research advances, developing a workshop to teach Robotics to children.